CongFu92/CongFu92/README.md

 ## Hi there, I'm Cong Fu (傅聪) 👋

 I’m a **Senior Research Scientist** and **Team Manager** at Shopee (Singapore), where I lead a machine learning engineering team dedicated to optimizing merchandise ranking in large-scale e-commerce systems.
+I am the creator of NSG and SSG algorithm, which is widely used in industry for large-scale vector database.

 ### 👯 Research Collaboration